How to deal with players who randomly go all-in

 - Complain about them directly in chat or insist they leave.
 If they are determined to unsettle you, they will just get encouraged and this could make it worse.

-- Start employing any sort of unethical counter-play of your own, like timing out or unchecking your post blinds option.
+- Start employing any sort of unethical counter-play of your own, like timing out.

 - Curse the poker gods for allowing these types onto your table.
 Not everyone plays perfectly, and unfortunately, not everyone has the same regard for ‘friendly’ games or values their chips as much as you do.